simpleanalytics/docs/_docs/55_events/01-introduction.md

   </div>
 </details>

-When a user came from Google on May 18, 2019 and clicked on the FAQ and after that signed up the cookie would look like this:
+When a user came from Google on May 18, 2019 and clicked on the FAQ, the next day again and signed up the cookie would look like this:

 ```js
 [